 Students select nine credits of elective courses depending on their chosen concentration.
 Courses must be taken for a letter grade with the exception of courses taken at the GW Law School, where courses are letter graded and then converted to a CR on the graduate transcript.
 Elective credits can be fulfilled by taking 6000+ level courses within the GW School of Business.

+The 4+1 Program offered by the GW School of Business allows students to complete a Bachelor's degree as well as a Master of Tourism Administration degree in five years.
 A minimum of 30 total credits are required for the Master of Tourism Administration degree.
 Students share a maximum of nine credits of graduate coursework between the BBA and the Master of Tourism Administration:

 - TSTD 6249 Sustainable Destination Management

 - TSTD 6000 level elective (selected with graduate academic advisor)

 2201 G Street NW